PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

             Proof of Lemma 2
             ^^^
-            We define the sub-level set of cost constraint function for the current infeasible policy :math:`\pi_k`:
+            We define the sub-level set of cost constraint functions for the current infeasible policy :math:`\pi_k`:

             .. math::
                 :label: pcpo-eq-15